 If an employee was unlawfully fired, then they have the right to hold their employer legally liable through a wrongful termination lawsuit.

-With a pre-settlement lawsuit loan, funds can be made available today, while an employment law case is still pending.
+With a pre-settlement lawsuit loan, funds can be made available today, while an employment lawsuit settlement case is still pending.

-At Ally Lawsuit Loans, we provide employees the lowest cost wrongful termination lawsuit settlement funding — guaranteed.
+At Ally Lawsuit Loans, we provide employees the lowest cost wrongful termination lawsuit settlement funding and the best legal funding for employment law — guaranteed.

 What is Wrongful Termination?